International cybercrime: Voluntary industry response

 During the past few years, public-private partnerships have emerged as an approach for tackling cybersecurity issues around the globe.
 Executive branch agencies (e.g., the Federal Trade Commission in US), regulatory agencies (e.g., Australian Communications and Media Authority), separate agencies (e.g., ENISA in the EU) and industry (e.g., MAAWG, …) are all involved in partnership.

 In 2004, the London Action Plan was founded, which aims at promoting international spam enforcement cooperation and address spam related problems, such as online fraud and deception, phishing, and dissemination of viruses.

 Case analysis

 U.S.

 According to Sophos, the U.S. remains the top-spamming country and the source of about one-fifth of the world's spam.
-Cross-border cyber-exfiltration operations are in tension with international legal norms; consequently, U.S. law enforcement efforts to collect foreign cyber evidence raise complex jurisdictional questions.Ghappour, Ahmed (2017).
-"Tallinn, Hacking, and Customary International Law" Fighting cybercrime involves numerous legal and other measures; the following list includes only milestones rather than full texts.
+Cross-border cyber-exfiltration operations are in tension with international legal norms; consequently, U.S. law enforcement efforts to collect foreign cyber evidence raise complex jurisdictional questions.
+Fighting cybercrime involves numerous legal and other measures; the following list includes only milestones rather than full texts.